mostafahassan097/Terraform-Simple-WebApp/README.md

-# Deploy Simple NodeJs App on ECS That Connects to Rds Using Terraform
+# Provison Webserver Using Terraform

 ## Before you start you should have docker and terraform installed on your machine:

 ### - Install Terraform  ([Link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)).

-## Provison Webserver Using Terraform
 * Clone The repo:
 ```sh
 mkdir simple-webserver